 (A four photograph series)

 Gwen Tuinman is a novelist, born and raised in rural southern Ontario.
-Fascinated by the landscape of human tenacity, she tells stories about people navigating the social restrictions of their era.
+Fascinated by the landscape of human tenacity, she writes about people navigating the social restrictions of their era.
 Her storytelling is influenced by an interest in bygone days.
-She is author of The Last Hoffman, and creator of the womxn-creatives collective, The Wild Nellies.
+She lives in the Kawartha Lakes region with her husband.
+Gwen is the author of UNREST (Random House Canada), a 19th-century historical adventure novel.

 Gwen Tuinman is a novelist, born and raised in rural southern Ontario.
 Fascinated by the landscape of human tenacity, she tells stories about people navigating the social restrictions of their era.
 Her storytelling is influenced by an interest in bygone days.
-Gwen lives in Whitby with her husband.
+Gwen lives in the Kawartha Lakes region with her husband.

 August 28, 2014 at 3:44 pm